 The first women’s tefillah group began in the late 1960s on the holiday of Lit. "rejoicing of the Torah."
 Holiday held on the final day of Sukkot to celebrate the completing (and recommencing) of the annual cycle of the reading of the Torah (Pentateuch), which is divided into portions one of which is read every Sabbath throughout the year.Simhat Torah at Lincoln Square Synagogue in Manhattan.
-Simhat Torah had proved to be a particularly frustrating experience for Orthodox women as all of its customs and celebrations are tied to the synagogue and formal prayer.
+Simhat Torah had been a particularly frustrating experience for Orthodox women, as all of its customs and celebrations are tied to the synagogue and formal prayer.
 Perhaps even more critical was the fact that celebration focused on carrying, dancing, and rejoicing with the Torah she-bi-khetav: Lit. "the written Torah."
 The Bible; the Pentateuch; Tanakh (the Pentateuch, Prophets and Hagiographia)Torah scrolls, a practice from which women were excluded.
 With the support of its rabbi, Shlomo Riskin, the women of Lincoln Square Synagogue were given Torah scrolls for the celebration and permitted to convene a separate Torah reading, with women leading the reading.
 Subsequently, it was seen as a major step forward when women in other Orthodox synagogues were also granted the privilege of holding the Torah and taking it to the women’s section.
 Many groups progressed to conducting full-fledged Simhat Torah services for women only—services in which women read the Torah portion aloud and gave Lit. "ascent."
 A "calling up" to the Torah during its reading in the synagogue.aliyot to every woman present.

 By the late 1970s, a number of groups began to meet monthly.
-Some of these prayer services were tied to rosh hodesh (the beginning of the month) and the new moon cycle and met on weekdays, while others met once a month on Shabbat.
+Some of these prayer services were tied to rosh hodesh (the beginning of the month) and the new moon cycle and met on weekdays, while others met once a month on SabbathShabbat.
 In 1978 and 1979, tefillah groups were formed in Baltimore, Maryland; in St. Paul, Minnesota; and in Riverdale and Washington Heights, New York.
-In the early 1980s, the first women’s tefillah group in Canada was founded, shortly followed by the Flatbush group in Brooklyn, New York.
+In the early 1980s, the first women’s tefillah group in Canada was founded, followed shortly by the Flatbush group in Brooklyn, New York.

 During this period, most women’s tefillah groups met in private homes, as Orthodox synagogues were not prepared to sanction the practice.
-Two notable exceptions in New York were the Riverdale group, which was invited by Rabbi Avi Weiss to meet in the Hebrew Institute of Riverdale, a major Orthodox synagogue, and an East Side group which met in Kehillat Jeshurun under the guidance of Rabbi Haskel Lookstein.
+Two notable exceptions in New York were the Riverdale group, which was invited by Rabbi Avi Weiss to meet in the Hebrew Institute of Riverdale, a major Orthodox synagogue, and an East Side group that met in Kehillat Jeshurun under the guidance of Rabbi Haskel Lookstein.
 Mainstream modern Orthodox rabbis and community leaders rejected women’s tefillah groups for reasons that ranged from the halakhic to the sociological.
 This issue came to a head in 1985 with publication of the “teshuva: responsum” by five highly regarded Yeshiva University rabbis.
-The position paper viewed the movement as stemming from, and copying, the feminist movement in America with no serious spiritual or religious basis.
+The position paper viewed the movement as stemming from, and copying, the feminist movement in America, with no serious spiritual or religious basis.
 It prohibited all organized women’s prayer groups in any form.

-Also as a response, the Women’s Tefillah Network (WTN) was born.
-Through 2000 the network served as a support and resource center for new and existing groups, published regular newsletters, counseled groups, and provided groups with written and taped prayer guides.
-By the late 1980s, women’s tefillah groups proliferated throughout New York and spread to isolated venues throughout North America.
+Also as a response to the 1985 responsum, the Women’s Tefillah Network (WTN) was born in the 1990s.
+Through 2000, the network served as a support and resource center for new and existing groups, published regular newsletters, counseled groups, and provided groups with written and taped prayer guides.
+By the late 1980s, women’s tefillah groups had proliferated throughout New York and spread to isolated venues throughout North America.
 It was difficult to ascertain the exact number of groups.
 Since the climate was so hostile, many existed “underground.”
-By 1988, it was estimated that there were twenty groups, and in January of 1997 there were over forty identifiable groups in the United States, Canada, Israel, England, and Australia.
-These represented nearly four thousand women.
+By 1988, however, it was estimated that there were twenty groups, and in January of 1997 there were over forty identifiable groups in the United States, Canada, Israel, England, and Australia, representing nearly four thousand women.
 As of 2000 there were thirty-three women’s tefillah groups in the United States (twenty-two of which were in New York), as well as fifty-seven other groups worldwide, including three in Canada, seven in Israel, two in England, and one in Sydney, Australia.